Iterable/iterable-swift-sdk/README.md

 2. ##### Set userId or email.

 	Once you know the email or userId of the user, set the value.
+	> &#x26A0; Don't specify both email and userId in the same session, as they will be treated as different users by the SDK.
+Only use one type of identifier, email or userId, to identify the user.

 	Swift: